tofuyong/tofuyong.github.io/_posts/2023-07-25-swift-part-two-quirky-functions copy.markdown

 The brewCoffee(coffeeBeans:) function is marked with throws, which means it can potentially throw an error.
 Inside the function, we use the guard statement to check if the coffeeBeans parameter is nil.
 If it is, we throw the CoffeeError.noCoffeeBeans error.

 When calling a throwing function, the try keyword is necessary to indicate that we are aware of the possibility of an error being thrown.
 Use try when calling brewCoffee(coffeeBeans:), and handle the error using a do-catch block.
-If the function throws an error, it will be caught in the catch block based on the appropriate error type.
+If the function throws an error, it will be caught in the catch block based on the error type.